-Time is our most limited resource, in life.
+Time is perhaps life’s most valuable resource.
 So how do we spend it?

 Before reflecting on the graphic below in relation to your work, consider that it is full of nuance, with each quadrant having flexibility and crossover.

 And an important caveat before looking at this tool is understanding the goal.
 Attaining 100% Bliss, all the time, is impossible.
 And anything short of that is not failure.
-Rather, the goal is maximizing the time and presence we have in bliss.
+Rather, the goal is maximizing the time and presence we have in a state of ‘bliss.’

 The above visual is your shortcut to understanding work that best fits your life.